linode/docs-cloud-projects/apps/manual-kafka-cluster/README.md

 203.0.113.24 kafka3
 ```

+The `produce.py` script connects to one of the three Kafka broker nodes to send sample message data over port 9092.
+This is the default port Kafka brokers use to communicate with clients that produce and consume data.

-Open the `produce.py` script and update the text **REPLACE_ME** with the hostname of one of your Kafka nodes.
-Once you save the file, you can run the script to send the sample data to the broker:
+While in the `scripts` directory, run the `produce.py` script to send message data to the broker node:

 ```
 python3 produce.py